paul-macfarlane/picksleagues-web/STANDARDS.md

 - **Location of Hooks**: Query and mutation hooks (`queryOptions`, `useMutation`) are co-located with their API functions inside their respective feature slice (e.g., `src/features/leagues/leagues.api.ts`).
 - **Query Keys**: Query keys must be structured hierarchically by feature to ensure consistency and prevent collisions.
 The convention is `['featureName', 'resource', { id: '...' }]` (e.g., `['leagues', 'list']`, `['leagues', 'detail', { leagueId: '123' }]`).
+- **Query Options**: For each query, a `queryOptions` object should be created in the feature's `.api.ts` file.
+This object centralizes the query key and the query function, making it reusable and the single source of truth for that query.

-#### Data Fetching Strategy: Route Loaders vs. Component-Level Fetching
+#### Data Fetching Strategy: Unified `loader` and `useSuspenseQuery`

-We will use a hybrid approach that leverages the strengths of both TanStack Router's loaders and TanStack Query's component-level hooks.
-The choice depends on whether the data is critical for the initial render.
+We will use a unified approach that leverages TanStack Router's `loader` function to orchestrate all server-state fetching with TanStack Query.
+This ensures data is loaded and cached before a component renders, preventing loading waterfalls and providing a better user experience.

-**A. Use Route Loaders for CRITICAL Data**

-Fetch data in a route's `loader` function when the page or view cannot be meaningfully rendered without it.
-This provides instant navigation feedback for the user while the critical data loads in the background.

-- **When to Use**:

-  - The primary resource for a detail page (e.g., the league data for `/leagues/$leagueId`).
-  - The list of items for an index page (e.g., the list of leagues for `/leagues`).
-  - Core user data required for a profile page.

 - **Implementation**:

-  1. Define a `loader` function on the route that calls `queryClient.ensureQueryData`.
-This pre-fetches the data and populates the TanStack Query cache.
+  1.  **Define `queryOptions`**: In the feature's `.api.ts` file, create and export a `queryOptions` object for each query.
+This includes the `queryKey` and the `queryFn`, making it the reusable single source of truth for that query.
+  2.  **Use `loader` for Orchestration**: In the route definition, use the `loader` function to call `queryClient.ensureQueryData(queryOptions)`.
+For critical data required for the initial paint, `await` this call.
+For non-critical data, you can call `queryClient.ensureQueryData(queryOptions)` without `await` to load it in the background.
+  3.  **Access Data with `useSuspenseQuery`**: In the route component, use `useSuspenseQuery(queryOptions)` to access the data.
+Since the `loader` has already populated the cache with critical data, this hook will read from the cache and will not trigger a suspense fallback on the initial render.
+For non-critical data, this hook can be used within a `<React.Suspense>` boundary.
-  2. Set a `pendingMs` delay on the route (e.g., `300`).
-The router will wait this long before showing a fallback.
-This prevents flashing a loading UI on fast connections.
+  4.  **Set `pendingMs` for Better UX**: Set a `pendingMs` delay on the route (e.g., `300`).
+This prevents a "flash" of a loading skeleton on fast connections by only showing the `pendingComponent` if the load takes longer than the specified delay.
-  3. Define a `pendingComponent`.
-This component will be rendered if the `loader` takes longer than `pendingMs`.
-It should render the basic page layout with skeleton components where the data will appear.
+  5.  **Create a `pendingComponent`**: This component will be rendered if the `loader` exceeds the `pendingMs` threshold.
+It should contain the page's structural shell with skeleton elements in place of the data.
-  4. The final route component will access the data using `useQuery`.
-Because the `loader` populates the cache, the query will either be instant (if the loader finished) or suspended until the data is ready, which works seamlessly with the `pendingComponent`.

-**B. Use Component-Level `useQuery` for NON-CRITICAL Data**

-Fetch data directly within a component using the `useQuery` hook when the data is not essential for the initial meaningful paint of the page.
-This improves perceived performance by allowing the primary content to render immediately.
+  6.  **Create an `errorComponent`**: Each route fetching data should have a dedicated `errorComponent`.
+This component should use `useQueryErrorResetBoundary` and provide a `router.invalidate()` mechanism to allow the user to retry the failed request.

+- **Example Flow**:
-- **When to Use**:
+  - A user navigates to `/leagues/$leagueId`.

-  - Secondary content, such as a "related items" sidebar.
-  - Data that is loaded in response to a user interaction (e.g., opening a modal or a dropdown).
+  - The route's `loader` calls `await queryClient.ensureQueryData(getLeagueQueryOptions(leagueId))`.
+  - If the data isn't in the cache, TanStack Query fetches it.
+The router shows the `pendingComponent`.
-  - Content that is "below the fold" or less important.
+  - Once the data is fetched, the `LeagueDetail` component renders.

-- **Implementation**:
-  1. Call the `useQuery` hook directly within the component that needs the data.
-  2. The component must handle its own loading and error states, typically by displaying a skeleton loader or a placeholder.
-This prevents layout shifts when the data loads.

-By following this hybrid model, we get the best of both worlds: fast perceived performance for non-critical content and a stable, flicker-free initial render for the essential data of any given route.
+  - `useSuspenseQuery(getLeagueQueryOptions(leagueId))` reads the data from the cache and displays it instantly.

+This approach combines the strengths of both libraries: TanStack Router handles the orchestration and initial load, while TanStack Query manages the cache and provides reactive, suspense-ready data access in the components.

+#### Exceptions to Route-Level Fetching

+While route-level data fetching is the standard, there are valid exceptions where fetching within a component is appropriate:

+- **Highly Interactive Components**: For components where data fetching is driven by real-time user input that doesn't map to a URL change (e.g., a search-as-you-type combobox), fetching directly within the component is more direct and makes sense.
+- **Truly Non-Essential, User-Triggered Data**: If data is only loaded based on a specific user action _after_ the initial page load (e.g., clicking a "Show More Details" button), it can be fetched within the component that handles that action.
+- **Self-Contained Widgets**: A reusable, standalone widget (like a stock ticker or weather widget) that can be placed on any page may manage its own data fetching to remain decoupled from the routes it's used in.

+**Rule of Thumb:** If the data is required to render the page based on the **URL**, fetch it in the route `loader`.
+If the data is required based on a user **interaction** that happens _within_ the page, it is a candidate for component-level fetching.

 ### 4. API Client